-For more on ODF's invasive species program, visit (click on invasives): http://www.oregon.gov/ODF/ForestBenefits/Pages/ForestHealth.aspx
+For more on ODF's invasive species program, visit (click on invasives'): ODF Forest Health Program Information

 What Can I do to help?

-3. A post-treatment Asian gypsy moth trapping program will begin in May.
+A post-treatment Asian gypsy moth trapping program began in May 2016.
 The trapping program is crucial to evaluate the success of the treatment program and to pinpoint any residual gypsy moth populations.
-Traps will be placed throughout the treatment area in varying densities.
-Since the success of the eradication program depends on accurate and consistent trap placement, we invite your cooperation in allowing traps to be placed on your property next summer.
-To volunteer for traps to be placed on your property, visit:
+Traps were placed throughout the treatment area in varying densities.
+If there is a trap on your property, try not to disturb it.

 "Aerial application of Foray 48B provides the lowest risk option available, as determined by the science technical working group.
 Three applications are planned at approximately 7-14 day intervals.
 The spraying would be done by helicopter, beginning at first light.
 Approximately 0.5 gallons of Foray 48B would be applied per 1 acre.
 The first application would take place in late April or early May.
 The same application procedure has been successfully used to eradicate gypsy moth populations in Oregon and in the western part of North America."

-Foray 48B will be used.
-To view the product label on the manufacturer's website visit:
+Foray 48B was used.
+To view the product label on the manufacturer's website visit: Foray 48B Biological Insecticide.

 Their website discusses the impacts on immune-compromised individuals and how to prepare for the treatment.